 Our hotel was “Temple on Ganges” which is right next to the southern end of the ghats at Assi Ghat.

 The five of us settled in the boat and the young man rowed us downstream, which takes you north in this distorted part of the Ganga.
-The way up in the boat with the rising sun on our right had been wonderfully exotic with the buildings bathed in the subtle morning light.
+The way up in the boat towards Dashashwamedh Ghat with the rising sun on our right had been wonderfully exotic; the buildings above the ghats bathed in the soft morning light.
 After walking up the steps and taking a look at the market, we walked back on the ghats all five of us, and of course John and I took a lot of pictures.

 Breakfast afterwards was on the roof of the hotel, and we had a great view of the Ganga and of Varanasi rooftops.
 On a roof near by a young man took a shower by pouring a bucket of water over his head.
 What a wonderful surprise Jean-Max had there, and what a splendid first morning on the ghats.

 There were, here and there on the ghats, the never-ending steps decorated with the colorful saris the laundrymen, the dhobis, had spread out after washing them in the river.
 There were bathers and dhobis, beating their laundry on flat stones.
 Among the dhobis at the edge of the river were bathers and buffaloes.
-We marveled at these exotic scenes that were definitely from another world.
-On this first meeting with the Ganga and the bathers, we did not think too much of the dirt or pollution.
+We marveled at these exotic scenes; we were in another world.
+On this first meeting with the Ganga and the bathers, we were not too conscious of the dirt or pollution.
 We were rather looking at the beauty of a lighted candle in its little saucer floating on the holy river

 On our way back, it was actually I who took the photo below.
 As John says, it is our iconic photo of Varanasi.
-It has even been enlarged and framed and is decorating a wall in our new downstairs bedroom.
+We even had it enlarged and framed and it is decorating a wall in our new downstairs bedroom.

-We became very involved in Dr Tulsi’s ‘s DISCC/DEVA organization and we still today have through them a foster daughter, Sampa, who is now 20 years old and in her third year of studies at a university in Hyderabad, one for young people with an artistic talent.
-It is one of India’s top universities.
-Sampa has been with us for about ten years and we are always invited to dinner at their place when we visit Varanasi.
+We became very involved in Dr Tulsi’s ‘s DISCC/DEVA organization and we still today have through them a most dear foster daughter, Sampa, who is now 21 years old and in her final year of studies at a very special institute in Hyderabad, one for young people with an artistic talent.
+It is one of India’s top schools.
+Sampa has been with us for more than ten years and we are always invited to dinner by Vimlar at their home when we visit Varanasi.
 And a delicious dinner it is too!
 (Not too spicy, for us.)
 Vimla had become a widow shortly before we took over Sampa as our foster daughter.

 Tulsi deals with mentally and physically handicapped children and he is doing a wonderful job.
 Our very good friend Jean-Max is the president of DEVA-Europe which organizes financial and moral support for DISCC India (“Deva International Society for Child Care”).
 Without Jean-Max, the DISCC would not be able to go on existing.

 Since it is considered shameful in India, as in many other poor countries, to have a handicapped child, these children are very often hidden away, so as not to give an evil mark to the family.
 It is well known that far more handicapped children are born into families that are malnourished, and this adds to the problem of getting special care for these children.
 In India roughly half the population lives below the level of poverty, a fact which makes the problem of handicapped young people be of a tremendous magnitude.
 It is, after all, possible to help these unfortunate children to find a way to help them lead a livable life, and thus to help their families.

 In 2008, I had the idea of teaching English to a group of DEVA personnel.
 I had carefully prepared a set of questions and answers of a basic kind.
 What they needed most, or so I thought, was to manage simple conversation.
 I had printed a good number of sheets of the sentences I was going to use and I had recorded the sound, by me of course, on a CD, which we made several copies of.

-On the first day, there was a group of DEVA personnel.
-Deepika, a friend and Tulsi’s wife who is an English teacher was in the front of the room with me and on the bllackboard she had written SPOKEN ENGLSIH WORKSHOP.
+On the first day, there was a group of DEVA staff.
+Deepika, a friend and Tulsi’s wife who is an English teacher was in the front of the room with me and on the blackboard she had written” SPOKEN ENGLISH WORKSHOP”.

 The Deva medical doctor, Sharma, was there, and he assisted me with the CD player.
 We first let the group hear what they would have a chance to listen to that would stay at DEVA and also at the other centers where there was a CD player.

 Some of the participants were very shy, or had a very poor understanding of English.
-When they stood up, the way they always did when I called on them to answer my questions, and if the process got to be slow and difficult, everybody in the group would laugh, in a good-matured and amused way.
+They always stood up when I called on them to answer my questions.
+If the process got to be slow and difficult, everybody in the group would laugh, in a good-matured and amused way.
 Sometimes they would give the answer that would not come forth from the person I had called on.
 But it was all in a very good and relaxed mood.

-On the day after I met with a group of CEP workers.
-CEP stand for Children’s Edication Program, and these young people had a better level of English.
-It was a pure pleasure both days to get them to answer my questions.
+On the following day I met with a group of CEP workers.
+CEP stand for Children’s Education Program, and these young people had a better level of English.
+It was a pure pleasure both days to get the “students” to answer my questions.

-That time I remember we had a break in the middle of sessions that lasted for hours.
+That second year, I remember we had a break in the middle of sessions that lasted for hours.
 My “students” gathered around me, talking and asking questions.
 It was wonderful to see how positive they were, now that they knew how relaxed a class with me could be.

-We invited Tulsi, his wife Deepika, Sampa and her mother Vimla to come with us in a boat to admire the spectacular festivities of Deepavali along the ghats and most particularly at Dashashvamed Ghat.
-It was chilly on the water in the long evening, and I had to lend Vimla and Sampa a pashmina and a sweater.
+We invited Tulsi, his wife Deepika, Sampa and her mother Vimla to come with us in a boat to admire the spectacular festivities of Deepavali along the ghats and most particularly at Dashashvamedh Ghat.
+It was chilly on the water during this long evening, and I had to lend Vimla and Sampa a pashmina and a sweater.
 I afterwards developed a bad cold myself which took me to a hospital and an excellent doctor in Jodhpur, Rajasthan, which was our first place to visit after Varanasi, before heading south through Rajasthan to more wonderful places.

 After the boat ride, Tulsi invited us all to dinner at a restaurant close to where Vimla and Sampa live in an old maharaja’s palace which has been converted into apartments.
 Altogether it was a wonderful evening which we all enjoyed.